Dominican Americans: Language

-Fashion and design

-Designer Oscar de la Renta, born in the Dominican Republic, was one of the most recognized names in the fashion industry.

 Film, stage, and television

 Maria Montez was dubbed "The Queen of Technicolor" for the numerous Hollywood adventure films that she starred in the 1940s.
-Zoe Saldana, the female lead of the 2009 film Avatar, is an actress born in New Jersey to a Dominican father and a Puerto Rican mother.
+Zoe Saldana, the female lead of the 2009 film Avatar, is an actress born in New Jersey, but raised in the Dominican Republic, to a Dominican father and a half-Dominican, half-Puerto Rican mother.
 Michelle Rodriguez, born of a Dominican mother and a Puerto Rican father, is known for her roles on the television series Lost and the films The Fast and the Furious, S.W.A.T. and Resident Evil.

+Judy Reyes, best known for her roles as Carla Espinosa on the medical comedy series Scrubs (2001–2009) and Zoila Diaz in the Lifetime comedy-drama series Devious Maids (2013–2016) are both actresses born in The Bronx, New York to Dominican immigrants.

 Dania Ramirez is known for playing Callisto in X-Men: The Last Stand, Sadie in Quarantine, Alex on Entourage and Maya Herrera on Heroes.
 Merlin Santana was a New Yorker whose most notable role was as Romeo on The Steve Harvey Show.
 Carlos De La Mota, born in New York to Dominican parents and raised in La Vega, and José Guillermo Cortines are popular telenovela actors who often work stateside.

 Claudette Lali is a former model turned actress also born in New York and raised in the Dominican Republic.
 Charytín is an actress, singer, dancer, and television host who has been a longtime fixture in the U.S. Latino media.
 Tina Aumont, Miguel A. Nuñez, Karen Olivo (a Tony Award winner), Victor Rasuk, Judy Reyes, Shalim Ortiz (son of Charytín) and Tristan Wilds also have Dominican origin.

 Education

 For Dominican Americans, there is a disparity between men and women in terms of access and ability to complete education.

-Men complete more years of education than women.
-Dominican women, on the average, complete 8.3 while men complete 8.5 years of school, and over one third (36%) of these men and women immigrants do not speak English at all.